 The values of m and n can be determined according to the actual situation of the risk indicator information.
 Thus, the constructed possibility distribution can objectively reflect uncertain information.

 Step 3: The determination of similarity measure between risk indicator information and different risk levels.
-The specific formula used in this calculation will be discussed in Section 3.
+The specific formula used in this calculation is discussed in Section 3.

-Step 4: The initial mass function is derived from the similarity measure.
+Step 4: Deriving the initial mass function from the similarity measure.

 Step 5: Adjustment of initial mass function.